General Data Protection Regulation UK: what businesses need to know

 From the EU GDPR to US data privacy laws, regulations around the world are increasingly putting the focus on how organizations handle data in order to guarantee privacy.
 In the meantime, companies are looking for effective GDPR software tools that help them guarantee compliance while also being able to safely extract value from data.

-But what are the key provisions within the GDPR United Kingdom that companies should take into account for compliance?
+But what are the key provisions within the UK GDPR that companies should take into account for compliance?
 Here’s a look at the most important aspects to understand and comply with the General Data Protection Regulation in the UK.

 Overview of UK GDPR and its importance

 The UK GDPR is the data protection law currently in force in the United Kingdom.
-It establishes how data must be legally collected, used, and safeguarded in this territory to protect citizens’ data privacy rights.
+It establishes how personal data must be legally collected, used, and safeguarded in this territory to protect individuals’ data privacy rights.

 It came into effect in 2021 after the UK left the European Union, and it was implemented in an effort to incorporate the European GDPR into the UK’s own legal context.
 As such, the UK text is largely based on the EU GDPR, incorporating some of its key principles and its comprehensive approach to data privacy.
 However, it also contains a number of differences, which are explored below in this article.